 Canada, Mexico and the United States combine to make up one of the most competitive and successful regional economic platforms in the world.
-The success of this regional trading relationship depends largely on economic and commercial cooperation, integration and policy alignment.

 The Technical Assistance for Specialty Crops Program (TASC) is another important tool for the industry as it helps resolve phytosanitary and technical barriers that prohibit or threaten apple exports.

-The Foreign Agriculture Service (FAS) plays a critical role in administering export development programs such as MAP and TASC.
+The Foreign Agriculture Service (FAS) plays a critical role in administering export development program such as MAP and TASC.
 Full funding of FAS is essential if the agency is to maintain its overseas presence and effectively administer the agency’s export efforts.

 With USMCA across the finish line, the Administration is turning to negotiations with China, Japan, the European Union and the United Kingdom.
 The future of the U.S. apple industry will be determined in large part by improved access to foreign markets through negotiation of free trade agreements with overseas customers.

 The apple industry gained market access to China in 2015.
 Growth was almost immediate, and China quickly rose to be a top market.
 The imposition of retaliatory tariffs in 2018 stalled growth and resulted in market loss.
 The industry is optimistic that ongoing negotiations with China will result in a resumption of trade and the removal of retaliatory tariffs.
 Negotiations and future trade deals must consider non-tariff trade barriers, which the industry faces in many of these markets.
 This is true particularly in Japan, the EU and the UK.